Members Only Click here for subscriber access, key word searches or to download articles of interest.

 Using a combination of medication reconciliation, pharmacotherapy review, and patient education, Novant Health's clinical pharmacists are working to reduce preventable readmissions by optimizing medication regimens and removing barriers to adherence among these high-risk patients.

-During Medication Management: Using Clinical Pharmacists To Complete Comprehensive Drug Therapy Management Post Discharge in High-Risk Patients, a 45-minute webinar on February 3rd at 1:30 p.m.
-Eastern, Rebecca Bean, director, population health pharmacy, Novant Health, will share her organization's medication management approach and why a clinical pharmacist is key to the program's success.
+During Medication Management: Using Clinical Pharmacists To Complete Comprehensive Drug Therapy Management Post Discharge in High-Risk Patients, a 45-minute webinar, now available for replay, Rebecca Bean, director, population health pharmacy, Novant Health, shares her organization's medication management approach and why a clinical pharmacist is key to the program's success.

 Collaborative Health Systems (CHS), the largest sponsor of Medicare Shared Savings ACOs in the United States, manages 24 ACOs, nine of which generated savings of nearly $27 million in 2014.